iroy2000/langchain-chaos-middleware/README.md

 }
 ```

+## Understanding Failure Rates

+The `failure_rate` applies to **each individual tool call**, not to the entire agent task.
+If your agent needs to call multiple tools to complete a task, the overall success rate will be lower than you might expect.

+**Example**: With a 20% failure rate per tool:
+- **Single tool call**: 80% chance of success
+- **Two tool calls**: 80% × 80% = **64% chance of success**
+- **Three tool calls**: 80% × 80% × 80% = **51% chance of success**

+This means that even with a "low" 20% failure rate, an agent that needs to call 3 tools has nearly a 50% chance of experiencing at least one failure during the task.

+**Tip**: Start with a low failure rate (e.g., 10-20%) and observe how it affects your agent's overall success rate before increasing it.

 ## Safety

 To prevent accidental chaos in production, the middleware checks for an environment variable (default: `ENABLE_CHAOS`).
 If this variable is not set to `"true"`, the middleware acts as a pass-through and does nothing.